Using Money in Japan: An Australian Guide

 Do You Need Cash in Japan?

-Absolutely.
+Yes.
+You will need cash if you want to travel around Japan.
+It is a country were cash is still the most common way to pay for things.
 Despite the growing acceptance of cards, many establishments prefer or only accept cash.
 Here are some situations where having cash on hand is indispensable:

 • Markets: Traditional markets, local food stalls, and flea markets typically operate on a cash-only basis.